jonnyfat/AnotherOneFSM/README.md

 # AnotherOneFSM
-Another one implementation of simple State Machine in C++ for Use in Ebedded Software
+Another one implementation of simple state machine in C++ for use in embedded software